mabre/latex-exam-grading-table-scanner/README.md

 ## Ubiquitous language

 An exam *cover page* consists of the following elements:
-- *QR code*, containing the numeric, integer student number
+- *QR code*, containing any string to identify the exam
+  - this string may contain json data, which will be used as column headers in the output xlsx file
 - four *aruco markers*, used to mark the position of the grading table, with the ids 0 (upper left), 1 (bottom left), 2 (bottom right), and 3 (upper right)
 - a grading table